jweedenwright/library/technologies/ai/generative_ai_llm.md

 - [Language Models are Few-Shot Learners - This paper investigates the potential of few-shot learning in Large Language Models.](https://arxiv.org/pdf/2005.14165.pdf)
 - [Training Compute-Optimal Large Language Models - Study from DeepMind to evaluate the optimal model size and number of tokens for training LLMs.
 Also known as “Chinchilla Paper”.](https://arxiv.org/pdf/2203.15556.pdf)
 - [BloombergGPT: A Large Language Model for Finance - LLM trained specifically for the finance domain, a good example that tried to follow chinchilla laws.](https://arxiv.org/pdf/2303.17564.pdf)

 ---

+# Introduction to LLMs, Pre-Training, and Scaling Laws

+- **Week 1** - transformer, training models, compute resources, _in-context learning_, how to tune the most important generation params of output
+- **Week 2** - adapt pretrained models for needs using _instruction fine tuning_
+- **Week 3** - align output of models with _human values_ to increase helpfulness and decrease harm and toxicity
+- Work done in **AWS** at _NO COST to you_
+- General purpose technologies - good for mulitple applications
+- Lots of important work over many years to identify use cases / fine tune / discovery work
+- Very few know how to build applications using OMs
+- Lots of input from other companies
+- AI enthusiasts, engineers, and data scientists looking to to learn technical foundations of how LLMs work
+- Training/tuning/deploying LLM

+---